Ele-lin/GitHomeworkFixErrors/homework.md

 What happens when you clone a repostory?

-I cop the repostory from GitHub/com to our local machine.
+I cop the repostory from GitHub.com to our local machine.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When a contributor/developer is ready to begin the process of merging new code changes with the main project repository.

 ## Question 12